kimmanlui/BinaryAddition/README.md

 # BinaryAddition
-Using Keras to do binary addtion
+Using Keras to do binary addition

+This is to use neural network to train addition of two binary integer numbers.